IBM-Design/design-website/src/content/community/SarahB/SarahB.md

 I’ve just joined the advisory committee for Women@IBM NYC, whose mission is to make IBM the best place for women to work in New York (insert cheerleader emoji here)!
 We run a series of networking and learning events throughout the year, most recently with [InspireCorps](https://inspirecorps.com/) to kickstart 2020.

-I consider it time well spent to actively seek out ways of encouraging the women on my team to elevate their presence within the IBM and the broader design world.
+I consider it time well spent to actively seek out ways of encouraging the women on my team to elevate their presence within IBM and the broader design world.
 Speaking at conferences and posting on topics related to one’s areas of interest has been a helpful tool for me.
 It’s not something everyone feels comfortable doing, so I try to support any effort to push past one’s comfort zone.

 Like leaders whom I admire, I make time for women who reach out, whether that’s for a one-off word of advice or a request for mentorship.
 My women colleagues feel the same as I do—it’s always an honor to be asked.
 It’s interesting, I’ve yet to have a man ask me to mentor him (hit me up, guys).
 The lesson I keep learning from the many women who support me and have offered great career advice is that none of us gets where we’re going alone.
 We need each other.